 - Permanent residency

-When it comes to permanent residency, the time period for acquiring the right to apply for permanent residency will be reduced to 3 years (currently, in order to be eligible a foreigner needs to reside in Serbia for at least 5 years).
+When it comes to permanent residency, the time period for acquiring the right to apply for permanent residency is reduced to 3 years (instead of 5 years).
 Also, foreigners with approved permanent residency will no longer have to obtain a personal work permit, but will be able to work solely on the basis of the permanent residency permit, and like foreigners with the Single Permit and temporary residency, they will receive an identity card with a chip containing a qualified electronic certificate.
-Eligibility for permanent residency will be extended to “foreigners of Serbian descent” in addition to “foreigners with origins from the Republic of Serbia” (which is the current wording).
+Eligibility for permanent residency is extended to “foreigners of Serbian descent” in addition to “foreigners with origins from the Republic of Serbia” (which is the current wording).

 - Other amendments to the law

 Some of the novelties refer to the fact that the obligations of the inviter (the person who submits the invitation letter) are now regulated in more detail as well as the collection of accommodation costs for foreigners who are forcibly removed.
-The issuance of visas in electronic form will be made possible and in case of change of the basis of work or the employer it is envisaged that the National Employment Service will issue consent to that change electronically (currently issuing of a new work permit is necessary).
+The issuance of visas in electronic form will be made possible and in case of change of the basis of work or the employer it is envisaged that the National Employment Service will issue consent to that change electronically.

-All these novelties should significantly liberalize the labor market in the Republic of Serbia, which means that in the future foreigners will be able to resolve their residence and labor legal status more easily.
+All these novelties should significantly liberalize the labor market in the Republic of Serbia, which means that in the foreigners are able to resolve their residence and labor legal status more easily.
 According to the explanation of the proposer of the law, the need to liberalize the labor market arose due to the frequent occurrence of deficit jobs and decrease of the unemployment rate.
-It remains to be seen whether the drafts law will be adopted, as well as what the envisaged by-laws will bring about.
+It remains to be seen what the envisaged by-laws, to be adopted by February 2024, will bring about.

 Damjan Despotović, partner